Intermesh/docker-groupoffice-development/README.md

 Profiling
 ---------

-You can create a profile by setting the GET parameter `XDEBUG_PROFILE=1`.
+You can create a profile by setting setting XDEBUG_MODE: "profile" in the docker-compose.yml file.
-Also see the xdebug docs for more options.

 Debugging
 ---------